-Business students explore future career options through alumni networking
+Business students explore future career options through alumni networking.

-This spring, an alumni networking event at Cardinal Health in Dublin, Ohio, connected several students from the College of Business Administration with ONU alumni employed by Cardinal Health.
+During the 2017 spring semester, an alumni networking event at Cardinal Health in Dublin, Ohio, connected several students from the College of Business Administration with ONU alumni employed by Cardinal Health.
 A Fortune 500 company, Cardinal Health has been positively affected by ONU, given that its CFO, Michael Kaufmann, BSBA ’85, is one of the college’s most distinguished alumni and one of 59 ONU alumni currently employed by Cardinal Health worldwide.

 Our students were able to see real-life examples of what their futures could be,” says Dr. Matthew Kutch, assistant professor of economics.
 “Many of our students came away from the experience feeling inspired to consider new opportunities for possible future paths.

 Coordinated by ONU alumnus and Cardinal Health employee Jacob Drerup, BSBA ’12, who works in investor relations, the event gave business students a sneak peek into what a career in the health care industry looks like.
 Students were treated to a panel discussion with College of Business Administration alumni employed at Cardinal Health’s Dublin headquarters as well as a discussion with Kaufmann himself.

 Remembering his own experiences as a student, Drerup is happy to be in a position to help alumni pass on their knowledge to the next generation of ONU students and maybe make their journeys a little bit smoother.

 “I help with these kinds of events so that I can give back to students and help set them up for success as they come out of college,” says Drerup.
 “It’s easy now, being in a career, looking back, but I know how overwhelming it felt to have to make what seemed like irrevocable decisions – having some support can make a big difference.”